 Cruising with Kids Column in Lakeland Boating Magazine

-As a boater with two boat kids I am thrilled to sharing my experiences in a summer column for a regional boating lifestyle magazine in the Great Lakes region called Lakeland Boating.
-My “Cruising with Kids” column started in 2016, running during the summer months (May, June, July), and is now in it’s second year.
+As a boater with two boat kids I am thrilled to share my experiences in a summer Boating Kids column for the regional boating lifestyle magazine Lakeland Boating.